 I’m a visually oriented person, so of course, I’ve always appreciated the music videos for the singles.

 The surreal cartoon by Magnus Carlsson makes as much sense as the six-and-a-half-minute song, but the former is one reason why the latter is so iconic.
 I was captivated by the edginess of the video when I first saw it.

 The continuous take, or at least the impression of it, could be the inspiration for a certain scene in Alfonso Cuaron’s Children of Men.
 In any case, the video is directed by Jonathan Glazer whose other work includes the similarly themed Jamiroquai video.

 This video by Grant Gee is my favorite of the three.
 The visual trickery is effective; Thom Yorke is not subject to being submerged for that long.
 He is, however, subject to a congenital drooping eyelid and British oral hygiene.

 Baz Luhrman’s 1996 interpretation of Shakespeare’s tragedy isn’t that great, but it does feature “Exit Music (For a Film)” during its end credits.
 The haunting lyrics fit the movie, which is on my mind partly because I’ve been watching Claire Danes in Homeland.

-I’m trying to learn Jonny Greewood’s lead-in to the chorus in the first part of “Paranoid Android,” via Rocksmith 2014, and looking for a nice t-shirt that prominently features the words “Kicking, screaming Gucci little piggy.”
+I’m trying to learn Jonny Greenwood’s lead-in to the chorus in the first part of “Paranoid Android,” via Rocksmith 2014, and looking for a nice t-shirt that prominently features the words, “Kicking, screaming Gucci little piggy.”